Higher Education Data Center

 Iowa College Aid's focus is to put students first.
 This reflects our long-standing commitment to helping all Iowans achieve an education beyond high school.
 "Putting Students First" is the agency's primary guiding principle.
 Read More

-Condition of Higher Education in Iowa
+Condition of Higher Education Report

 The Iowa College Student Aid Commission has a long-standing commitment to helping Iowans achieve education beyond high school.
 There are many initiatives underway to help Iowans achieve their goals, but more needs to be done.
 This report demonstrates that it will take additional programming and education to better improve college preparedness and access and increase funding to make higher education affordable for Iowa families.